Bakeradm6/challenge-01/README.md

 ## Project description

 Week 1 challenge for OofW boot camp.
-Refract given coded into cleaner code, and fixed issues on the page
+Refract given code into cleaner code, and fixed issues on the page

 ## Installation